awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

      --use-latest-restorable-time
    ```

 1. If the cluster that you are cloning is encrypted, encrypt your cloned cluster by including a `kms-key-id` parameter\.
-This `kms-key-id` value can be the same one used to encrypt the original DB cluster, or your own CMK\.
+This `kms-key-id` value can be the same one used to encrypt the original DB cluster, or your own KMS key\.
 Your account must have permission to use that encryption key\.

    For Linux, macOS, or Unix: